-In the rush to measure everything, sometimes companies measure too much.
+In the rush to measure everything, companies measure too much.
 Many businesses today have an excess of KPIs.
 If ten are good, twenty must be better, and so on, or so the thinking often goes.
 But more KPIs do not equate to better performance.
-For some department heads, too much data actually makes them less objective-oriented.
+Research has shown that too much data actually makes leaders less objective-oriented.

-The problem with collecting and analyzing too much data is that it makes the business less focused.
-When companies measure too many things, responding to signals becomes harder.
-Leaders and key contributors end up optimizing metrics that are not core to the business.
+The core problem with collecting and analyzing too much data is that it makes the business less focused.
+When companies measure too many things, responding to new trends becomes harder.
+Companies with too many metrics end up optimizing KPIs that are not core to the business.

-For many businesses, a key metric is the conversion rate of prospects to customers.
+A key metric for most companies is the conversion rate of prospects to customers.
 From a revenue perspective, this makes sense.
 Businesses need a constant flow of new customers to grow.
 If the conversion rate is the goal, companies will spend on marketing to get customers in the door.
 The issue becomes after all we have spent the lead generation money, does the customer acquisition cost align with the business model?
 If it takes five years to recoup the initial cost to bring on a customer, you better well be sure that most customers last 10+ years (which is easier said than done).